Andrés Guardado: International career

 Guardado also made the final list for the 2017 Confederations Cup in Russia, where he appeared as captain in the group stage fixtures against Portugal and Russia, picking up a yellow card on both occasions and thus missing the semi-final match against Germany.
 He returned to the lineup in the third-place playoff, a 2–1 loss to Portugal.

 Following an injury scare that required medical intervention that was picked up while playing with Betis, Guardado was selected in the final 23-man squad for the 2018 World Cup, his first as captain.
 In the first match, he played 74 minutes in a 1–0 defeat of Germany, going on to take part in all the fixtures including the round of 16 loss with Brazil.
 Following their elimination, it was reported by Mexican sports newspaper Récord that he had played through the tournament with a muscle injury.

 Guardado was called up by Gerardo Martino to participate in the 2019 Gold Cup.
 In the second group match against Canada, he replaced the injured Érick Gutiérrez at the 37th minute and scored twice, helping to a 3–1 win and being named Player of the match.
 He broke various CONCACAF-based records at the end of that stage, among them the most-capped Mexican player in the Gold Cup and the only from the country to score in four editions of the CONCACAF Gold Cup, eventually winning the competition and being included in the Best XI.

-In October 2022, Guardado was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
-In a friendly match against Sweden prior to the World Cup, Guardado made his 178th appearance for Mexico as a half-time substitute, breaking the record previously set by Claudio Suárez.
+In November 2022, Guardado was included in Mexico's 26-man squad for the World Cup.
+In a friendly match against Sweden prior to the World Cup, Guardado made his 178th appearance for Mexico as a half-time substitute, and became the most capped player in the history of the national side, surpassing Claudio Suárez.
+He made his only appearance in the group stage match against Argentina appearing as captain, he was brought off before the end of the first half due to a pulled muscle as Mexico lost 2–0.

+On 16 May 2023, Guardado announced his retirement from the national team, and played one final match on 15 October 2024 as a farewell match against the United States on home soil, where Mexico won the match 2–0.